A project of the Partnership for a New American Economy

 Florida’s large Latino population is a major part of Florida’s large community of foreign-born residents.
 Florida is the only state in the country where the three most common countries of origin for the foreign-born are all in Latin America.
 In 2010, almost one in four of the state’s foreign-born residents was born in Cuba, as Florida—and Miami in particular—is the destination of choice for Cuban immigrants who fled Fidel Castro’s regime.

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in STEM fields at Florida universities to remain in the US after graduating will be critical: in 2009 more than 43 percent of students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were foreign-born.
+Fixing the US immigration system to make it easier for students trained in STEM fields at Florida universities to remain in the US after graduating will be critical.
+In 2013, 39 percent of students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were foreign-born.
 Two out of three students earning engineering PhDs in Florida in recent years were also non-citizens.
 By 2020, Florida will need to fill 340,840 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Percent Engineering PhD graduates who were temporary or permanent residents (2006-2010)